 It’s singing in our aural imaginations allowing the musical idea to drive the physical movements.
 We are musical athletes, and we know how to speak to the body when we play music.
 We speak sound, not English.
 No words, just sound.
 It is a natural thing we do when we sing, and we can do it when we play. http://www.rogerrocco.net/2016/

 The Inner Musician

 That day with Thomas changed how I teach and think about music performance.
 It became a mental game of expanding my ability to let go and sing, cutting out the middleman and allowing the inner musician to send clear signals from the brain to the body about what it wants.
 I stopped thinking of how my lips felt and let musical ideas drive my physical actions.
 I stopped talking about the body in lessons and used musical ideas to allow the student’s bodies to find the most efficient way to produce the sound.

 My goal with students these days is to unlock the inner musician.
 The subconscious singer is the one who beats the heart and makes sure you are breathing while you are asleep.
 The natural musician in our bodies taping their foot at the sound of a snappy beat or hears a song that isn’t currently playing but is in the mind.
 The inner musician who can not only remember a song but sometimes can never forget it.

 Forever Student Teaching

-My goal with myself as a teacher is to always be a student.
+My goal with myself as a teacher is always to be a student.
 I’m always learning together with the student in front of me.
 Strengthening and expanding my aural imagination, my mental focus, and my understanding of my playing better by seeing what is happening in others while they play.
-I’m 100% engaged during a lesson and this is what makes the whole thing work so well.
+I’m 100% engaged during a lesson, which makes the whole thing work so well.
 Music is powerful!
 Let’s learn how it works together!!!